Tarzan and the She-Devil

 Tarzan and the She-Devil is a 1953 American film directed by Kurt Neumann and starring Lex Barker as Tarzan and Joyce MacKenzie as Jane.
-It also features Raymond Burr, Tom Conway and Monique van Vooren, who plays the "She-Devil."
+The seventeenth film of the Tarzan film series that began with 1932's Tarzan the Ape Man, it also features Raymond Burr, Tom Conway and Monique van Vooren, who plays the "She-Devil."

 Tarzan is held captive during much of the film, and critics derided it as lacking action.
 This was Barker's fifth and final appearance as Edgar Rice Burroughs' ape-man.
-Barker, who had replaced Johnny Weissmuller in the role of Tarzan, would be succeeded by Gordon Scott.
+Barker, who had replaced Johnny Weissmuller in the role of Tarzan, would be succeeded by Gordon Scott with Tarzan's Hidden Jungle in 1955.

 Plot

 Beautiful but deadly Lyra the She-Devil and her ivory-hunting friends have discovered a large herd of bull elephants and plot to capture them, forcing an East African native tribe to serve as bearers.
 Their ivory poaching plans meet opposition when Tarzan gives his deafening jungle cry.
 The tusked creatures come running, stomping all over Lyra's plans.